Flight Simulator 2004 is Microsoft's Flight and Simulation game with a release date in 1984.

 - Simulation is a huge category of games that includes driving and flying simulators, social simulations, medical simulations, sports simulations, and even dating simulations.
 They attempt to mimic the real world in a way that is either educational or rewarding or both.
 Popular examples include SimCity, FlightGear, and Madden NFL.

-When you are playing Flight Simulator 2002 you might need to forward some ports in your router.
-Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and intermittently even faster.
+When you are playing Flight Simulator 2004 you might need to forward some ports in your router.
+Forwarding ports is a useful trick in gaming because it can really help to make your network connection most stable and sometimes even faster.
 Routers were not designed to allow incoming network requests and some games can play tremendously better if an incoming connection is forwarded through the router to the game.

 Before You Forward a Port